 The Company originates and acquires commercial real estate debt and related instruments generally to be held as long-term investments.
 These assets are classified as loans held-for-investment on the consolidated balance sheets.
 Additionally, the Company finances pools of its commercial real estate loans through CRE CLOs, which are considered VIEs for financial reporting purposes and, thus, are reviewed for consolidation under the applicable consolidation guidance.
 The Company has both the power to direct the activities of the CRE CLOs that most significantly impact the entities' performance and the obligation to absorb losses or the right to receive benefits of the entities that could be significant, therefore, the Company consolidates the CRE CLOs and classifies the underlying loans as loans held-for-investment.
-The Company utilizes a third-party servicer who services the commercial real estate loans that the Company invests in and commercial real estate loans underlying CRE CLOs and other commercial real estate debt investments to collect principal and interest payments on such commercial real estate loans and performs certain asset management services.
+Interest income on loans held-for-investment is recorded on the consolidated statements of comprehensive (loss) income.